A Revolutionary Path Forward

 Electron Wavefunction and Gravity Modulation

-Bee Theory connects gravity to wave interactions, emphasizing that:
+Bee Theory connects gravity to wave interactions.
+According to its framework:

-- Gravitational forces arise from the alignment of wavefunction peaks between particles.
+• Gravity emerges from the alignment of wave peaks between particles.

 Resonance Engineering